Heart and Vascular Care

 Anticoagulant therapy requires taking a pill once a day without fail — and periodically having a blood test, usually at least once a month.
 These medications have few, if any, side effects, protect against heart attack and stroke and generally do not disrupt the lives of the patients who take them.

-To learn more about heart valve surgery at Sharp Memorial Hospital, send us an email and a cardiac specialist will contact you directly.
+To learn more, send us an email and a cardiac specialist will contact you directly.

 View doctors specializing in heart care in San Diego.